 10 WAYS TO REDUCE DISTRACTIONS

-Have a plan for what you need to get done and choose just 3-5 things to include on that plan at any one time.
+1. Have a plan: Have a plan for what you need to get done and choose just 3-5 things to include on that plan at any one time.
 It’s easier to focus when you have less to distract you.
 Read more about how to write an effective To Do List.

-Turn off all notifications on your phone, computer and tablet.
+2. Turn off pings and buzzes: Turn off all notifications on your phone, computer and tablet.
 Only turn back on the ones that you really need.
 Read more about how to get rid of digital clutter.

-Leave your phone in a different room to where you’re working (or napping, or playing spaceships with your kids) so you can’t just quickly check it.
+3. Put your phone away: Leave your phone in a different room to where you’re working (or napping, or playing spaceships with your kids) so you can’t just quickly check it.
 Not quite out-of-sight, out-of-mind but nearly!

-Work, read or study with noise-cancelling headphones (just make sure the kids are safe first).
+4. Invest in headphones: Work, read or study with noise-cancelling headphones (just make sure the kids are safe first).

-The internet is a distracting place.
+5. Turn off the internet: The internet is a distracting place.
 Turn-off your Wi-Fi when your tasks don’t require internet connectivity so you don’t get tempted to search on Google or click that latest You Tube pop up in the corner of your screen.

-Don’t browse social media when working at all.
+6. Avoid social media: Don’t browse social media when working at all.
 If you can’t resist, designate “distraction time” and browse it for a couple of minutes or keep it for your lunch break.
 Read more about big time-wasters in your day.

-Use them to move your body, get something to eat or drink, do something different and change the pace.
+7. Take regular breaks: Use them to move your body, get something to eat or drink, do something different and change the pace.
 When you’re on a break, use it to re-charge and when that break is over, get back into a focused mindset.
 Check out some helpful time management tips.

-Create routines at home for you and your kids where you have quiet time as a set part of the day.
+8. Create distraction-free time blocks: Create routines at home for you and your kids where you have quiet time as a set part of the day.
 The kids can use this for napping, reading, colouring or playing quietly whilst you can use the time to do things that are better done in peace and quiet.

-Keep a notebook handy next to you.
+9. Jot thoughts down in a notebook: Keep a notebook handy next to you.
 If something comes to mind, jot it down quickly to deal with later and get back to the task in hand.

 A NOTE ABOUT CLUTTER